What are the chances of a false-negative pregnancy test?

 Negative pregnancy test but no period?

-If you continue to return a negative pregnancy test but your period still hasn’t arrived, it is best to see your doctor immediately for further investigation.
+If you continue to return a negative pregnancy test but you’ve had a missed period, it is best to see your doctor immediately for further investigation.

 • You have cramping